greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gitbasicshandsonlab3_1_1.md

 ---
-title: "GitLab with Git Essentials - Hands-On Lab: Use GitLab To Merge Code"
+title: 'GitLab with Git Essentials - Hands-On Lab: Use GitLab To Merge Code'
-description: "This Hands-On Guide walks you through creating projects, issues, and merge requests."
+description: This Hands-On Guide walks you through creating projects, issues, and merge requests.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gitbasicshandsonlab3_1_1/
+linkTitle: 'GitLab with Git Essentials - Hands-On Lab: Use GitLab To Merge Code'
+type: docs
 ---

 > Estimated time to complete: 40 minutes